fjames86/frpc/README.md

 ;; the first call uses AUTH-UNIX and if successful will recive a nickname (pmap:call-null :client *client*)

-;; subsequence calls use AUTH-SHORT i.e. the nickname (pmap:call-null :client *client*)
+;; subsequent calls use AUTH-SHORT i.e. the nickname (pmap:call-null :client *client*)

 ```